 Many people will walk across your concrete sidewalk over the years and slowly but surely wear it down.
 A concrete sidewalk is built to be walked across, so there is not anything you can really do to prevent this eventual wear to your curb.

-However, if you embrace the right solution to keep your sidewalk elevated and level, you will not have to worry about your concrete becoming uneven ever again.
+However, if you embrace the right solution to keep your sidewalk elevated, you will not have to worry about your concrete becoming uneven ever again.

 Polyurethane Injection Foam: The Modern Solution